kl408/SimplePlanner/README.md

 ## Overview
 ### Description
-Simple Planner is a planner app that manages your tasks.
+Simple Planner is a planner app that manages your to tasks.
 It is paired with a weather function so users can plan their days accordingly.

 ### App Evaluation
 [Evaluation of your app across the following attributes]